How to Join

 A teacher, counselor, principal, alumnus of the Urban Scholars Program, community member, or family member can nominate a student You can also nominate yourself.

-If you would like to nominate a student, please fill out this nomination form.
+To nominate a student, please fill out this nomination form.
+Nomination forms are not a requirement for admissions but can help.

 3. Attend an Information Session.

-Once the student is nominated, they are then asked to participate in an informational session where they are given more details about the requirements of the Program.
+Once nominated, students are asked to participate in an informational session where they are given more details about the Program.
+This usually takes place at the student's school.

 4. Submit an application.